cczjy/Task-Organized-System/README.md

 5.  **Access the Application**
     - The backend will start on `http://localhost:8080`.
     - Open the frontend `index.html` (or serve via a simple HTTP server) to interact with the API.
+    - You can acess the html page in the web through `http://localhost:8080/Login.html`

 ## 🔌 API Documentation Examples